Awe697777/Awesome/README.md

-# Awesome Multivendor Ecommerce Platform
+# AweKelabu Multivendor Ecommerce Platform

 Welcome to the Multivendor Ecommerce Platform repository!
 This platform is designed to enable multiple vendors to sell their products through a single online marketplace.
 With a range of essential features, including user authentication, product management, shopping cart functionality, and order management, this platform aims to provide a seamless shopping experience for both vendors and customers.